Phase portraits and the bifurcation set for the three-vortex interaction system

-The Poisson bracket and evolution equations in these variables depend on the \emph{virtual positions} $Z_1$ and $Z_2$ and the \emph{virtual circulations} $\kappa_1$ and $\kappa_2$ in the same way that equations~\eqref{N_vortex_ham_eqns} and~\eqref{poisson_bracket} depend on the physical positions $z_j$ circulations $\Gamma_j$.
-As such, we define the matrix

-A principal advantage of the Jacobi reduction is that it maintains the diagonal form of the matrix $\Dkappa$.
-Other, more algebraically straightforward reductions can produce a reduced symplectic form~\eqref{JJ} defined in terms of a dense matrix instead~\cite{Ohsawa:2024a}.
+If we were only interested in the case \(N=2\), the procedure would end here.
+From this calculation, we recover the elementary result that the two vortices orbit their mutual center of vorticity in a circle at a constant angular velocity.

+When \(N\ge3\), the transformation to Jacobi coordinates is defined iteratively: the change of variables~\eqref{Jacobi1} is the first step, while the variables with subscripts \(3\ldots N\) are left unchanged.
+Next, combine \(\tilde{z}_2\) with \(z_3\), using formulas analogous to~\eqref{Jacobi1}, and continue with coordinates labeled \(k\) and \((k+1)\) until all the position variables and circulations have been transformed in this way.
+Fig.~\ref{fig:Jacobi}(a) demonstrates the case \(N=3\).
+The change of variables will be undefined at step \(k\) if \(\sum_{j=1}^{k+1}\Gamma_j=0\).
+If the total circulation is nonzero, then a particle ordering always exists that guarantees this problem will never occur.

+The procedure yields a new position vector \(\Z=(Z_1,\ldots,Z_{N-1})\) and reduced circulation vector \((\kappa_1,\ldots,\kappa_{N-1})\).
+We have not included the \(Z_N\) and \(\kappa_N\) in these vectors since the former corresponds to the conserved center of vorticity.
+The Hamiltonian is independent of \(Z_N\), so the system has been reduced by one degree of freedom.

 The change to Jacobi coordinates depends on the order of the labels assigned to the point vortices.
 All such reductions lead to equivalent systems, but some may be more convenient to work with than others.
-If the circulations sum to zero, then the final application of Eq.~\eqref{Jacobi1} is undefined because the two fractions appearing in that equation have vanishing denominators.
-We discuss this case in Sec.~\ref{sec:vanishing}.
+When \(\gamma_1=0\), the final application of Eq.~\eqref{Jacobi1} is undefined because the two fractions appearing in that equation have vanishing denominators.
+We discuss this case in~\ref{sec:vanishing}.